mudzereli/DayZEpochSuicide/README.md

 Out of the box, it adds a right click action to most pistols in the game that allows you to commit suicide.

-It's configurable, cancellable, triggered outside of the scroll menu, and it plays randomly one of 2 animations :)
+It's configurable, triggered from right click instead of scroll menu, and it plays randomly one of 2 animations :)

 For some samples of what it can do, check out this gallery on imgur: